Jack Lam, MSW

 Therapy with me is an experience focused on creating an understanding, non-judgmental environment where you can come to process, heal, grow, and be empowered.
 I have a genuinely warm and caring style as I try to find out more about your life across many different aspects.
 I want to understand as much as possible about you, to provide the most effective support possible.

 I practice with the understanding that context matters.
 I believe there are a wide variety of aspects that impact who we are, our thoughts, and our behaviors.
 As a trauma-informed therapist, I understand that our thoughts and behaviors make sense based on past traumas and experiences, even if we have yet to understand them.
 I also believe that our sociopolitical environment heavily impacts the way we think and behave.
 Additionally, there are many varying aspects of identity such as race, gender, sexuality, birth order/family role, immigration status, or other social identities that may shape you into who you are today.
-I use a combination of Cognitive Behavioral Therapy (CBT), as well as Trauma-Focused CBT, to help you understand the connection of your thoughts, feelings, and behaviors.
+I use a combination of Acceptance and Commitment Therapy (ACT), Mindfulness, Cognitive Behavioral Therapy (CBT), as well as Trauma-Informed Therapy, to help you understand the connection of your thoughts, feelings, and actions.

 As we create a safe space together, therapy with me will push you to grow – to be willing and open to changing the way you think and act.
 In this space, I will encourage and help you to block out the noise of others – familial, societal, and other normative expectations.
 We will work unlearning what you have been taught you should be, and discovering who you are, and what is important to you.